Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 Immersion

-Location-based VR offers deeper immersion through haptic feedback and full-body tracking, while the Metaverse focuses on accessibility and breadth.
+Location-based VR offers deeper immersion through haptic feedback and full-body tracking, while the metaverse focuses on accessibility and breadth.

 accessibility